-If you notice a change in the sound of the exhaust system, or if exhaust fumes can be detected inside the vehicle or when the underside or rear of the vehicle is damaged, have a competent technician inspect the complete exhaust system and adjacent body areas for broken, damaged, deteriorated, or mispositioned parts.
+If you notice a change in the sound of the exhaust system; or if the exhaust fumes can be detected inside the vehicle;

+or when the underside or rear of the vehicle is damaged; have an authorized technician inspect the complete exhaust system and adjacent body areas for broken, damaged, deteriorated, or mispositioned parts.
 Open seams or loose connections could permit exhaust fumes to seep into the passenger compartment.
-In addition, inspect the exhaust system each time the vehicle is raised for an oil change or lubrication.
+In addition, inspect the exhaust system each time the vehicle is raised for lubrication or oil change.
 Replace as required.

-Exhaust gases can injure or kill.
-They contain carbon monoxide (CO) which is colorless and odorless.
+• Exhaust gases can injure or kill.
+They contain carbon monoxide (CO), which is colorless and odorless.
 Breathing it can make you unconscious and can eventually poison you.
 To avoid breathing CO, refer to "Safety Tips/Exhaust Gas" in "Things To Know Before Starting Your Vehicle" for further information.